 Companies will receive a lump sum of money from the lender.
 In return, they’ll make monthly payments with interest until the loan is paid.

-There are three qualifiers for a company to be eligible for a bridge loan:
+There are three qualifiers for a company to be eligible for this type of a loan:

 - Loan-to-value (LTV) ratio: LTV is the value of the loan compared to the need